GingerNinja23/ipop-documentation/Testing-Multihop-with-Social-Graph-Futuregrid-Deployment.md

 ### 3. Running IPOP/SocialVPN in all LXC instances

 3.1 Going back to your nova client machine (e.g. sierra.futuregrid.org), download the IPOP binary you want to deploy in the system from the [https://github.com/ipop-project/downloads/releases] releases repository.
 Place executables such as ipop-tincan-x86_64, svpn_controller.py, ipoplib.py and configuration file config.json at your current working directory.
-In config.json file you should enable multihop mode and icc(inter-controller connection).
+In config.json file you should enable multihop mode and icc(inter-controller connection). **You must also set the IP address of the XMPP server created in step 1 in xmpp_host - replace 10.10.10.10 with the actual address of the XMPP server you get from nova list**

 ```
 {
+ "xmpp_host": "10.10.10.10",
  ...
  "icc": true,
  "multihop": true,